pkra/peterkrautzberger.org/_posts/2010/2010-04-25-van-douwen-spaces.md

  $$ q+ p =p \Rightarrow q= p. $$

 Yevhen Zelenyuk once gave an example of a right-maximal that is not strongly right maximal assuming CH or MA (and even less).
-In any case these idempotents are very nice and thanks to Igor Protasov exist under <span class="caps">ZFC</span> alone.
-Nevertheless it is an open question whether consistenly all right-maximal idempotents are strongly right-maximal, i.e., if non-strongly but right-maximal idempotents exist under <span class="caps">ZFC</span> alone.
+In any case these idempotents are very nice and thanks to Igor Protasov exist under ZFC alone.
+Nevertheless it is an open question whether consistenly all right-maximal idempotents are strongly right-maximal, i.e., if non-strongly but right-maximal idempotents exist under ZFC alone.

 ### Back to van Douwen spaces